Joseph M. Zinni letters

-Letters from Joseph M. Zinni to his wife, Anne from 1940-1945.
-Letters discuss his travels with the 166th Signal Photographic Company and the 39th Signal Corps through Northern Ireland, France, and Luxembourg during World War II.
-The 166th documented the major military campaigns of the war, produced millions of feet of combat film and hundreds of thousands of developed still images.
+The Joseph M. Zinni letters collection contains correspondence from Joseph M. Zinni to his wife, Anne from 1940-1945.
+The Letters include discussions from his travels with the 166th Signal Photographic Company, the 39th Signal Corps through Northern Ireland, France, and Luxembourg during World War II.
+The 166th Signal Photographic Company documented the major military campaigns of the war, producing combat film and still images.
 They supplied a significant amount of footage to the US news media and also documented evidence of Nazi atrocities against the Jewish populations of Europe.
-This collection includes photographs of Joseph and Anne.
+This collection includes photographs of Joseph and Anne Zinni.

 Collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.